abdulhaseeb2/node-label-controller/README.md

 ## Running controller locally

-Prerequisite: Your terminal must in context of a kubernetes cluster.
+Prerequisite: Your terminal must be in context of a kubernetes cluster.

 ```terminal
 go run main.go